2025 Peruvian protests: 2 October

-11 October
+10 October

-Dina Boluarte is removed from office by congress.
-José Jerí is sworn in as the new President of Peru.
+A vote is held to decide whether to remove Dina Boularte.
+The vote surpasses the required threshold of 87 votes in favor.
+Boluarte is hence removed from office by the Congress of Peru under Article 113 of the Constitution of Peru.
+José Jerí is later elected and sworn in as the new President of Peru.

 15 October

 Protests were organized throughout Peru.
 In Lima, thousands participated in demonstrations and protesters chanted "The rapist is Jerí" and "Jerí is a violin", with "violin" being Peruvian slang for a rapist.
 Clashes began to occur in downtown Lima, with the Commanding General of the Peruvian National Police, Oscar Manuel Arriola Delgado, stating "We are going to act using force. ...
 They are looking for an Inti and Bryan", reportedly insinuating that protesters were looking for martyrs through deaths similar to the deaths of Brian Pintado and Inti Sotelo during the 2020 Peruvian protests.
 The clashes resulted in one protester killed and over 80 injured after police fire pellets at demonstrators.
-Minister of the Interior Vicente Tiburcio reportedly minimized the death of the protester, Eduardo Mauricio Ruiz Sanz, saying "For me, there's definitely no political cost because we've first and foremost planned everything so that this can unfold peacefully from start to finish, strictly respecting the human rights of every citizen."
+Minister of the Interior Vicente Tiburcio reportedly minimized the death of the protester, 32-year old rapper Eduardo Mauricio Ruiz Sanz, saying "For me, there's definitely no political cost because we've first and foremost planned everything so that this can unfold peacefully from start to finish, strictly respecting the human rights of every citizen."
 Following the killing, groups announced protests at Plaza San Martin for the next day at 3:00pm.